Xooa/xooa-php-sdk/README.md

 #### Type

-string — Should contain an object of logger
+string — Should contain an instance of object of Monolog/logger

 ==